NMSSA 2016: Learning Languages - Key Findings Publications

 In 2016, the National Monitoring Study of Student Achievement (NMSSA) assessed student achievement at Year 4 and Year 8 in two areas of the New Zealand Curriculum (NZC1) - learning languages and technology.
 This report presents the key findings for learning languages.
 It is supported by a report of technical information related to different components of the study.

 Author(s): Educational Assessment Research Unit and New Zealand Council of Educational Research.
-Report for the Ministry of Education.

 Date Published: May 2018

 The learning languages learning area in the NZC emphasises the connection between language, culture and identity building.
 Moreover, languages connect people across various contexts.
 The NZC describes learning languages as '… a means of communicating with people from another culture and exploring one's own personal world' (p.
 24).

 Unlike other learning areas where curriculum levels generally relate to years at school, this learning area is unique insofar as the levels describe learning progressions that can have as their starting point a 5-year-old student or a 13-year-old student.

 Ko te reo te mauri o te mana Māori